 How many days does it take to complete the Everest Base Camp Trek?

 A standard Everest Base Camp Trekking package is of 16 days.
 However, if you skip one day of sightseeing around Kathmandu and an acclimatization day during the trek, it can be accomplished in 14 days.
 However, skipping the acclimatization is risky, therefore, not recommended.

 How are the lodges in the route?

-The lodges in the route are clean and comfortable.
-The accommodation is on a twin sharing basis for sharing the bathroom.
+The lodges in the route to Everest Base Camp are clean and comfortable.
+You will have accommodation on a twin-sharing basis, sharing a common bathroom.
 The lodges are not so luxurious but clean and comfortable with all the amenities.

 The local currency, i.e., Nepalese rupees, is acceptable locally along the route.
 Also, USD is widely accepted.

-Yes, it is wise to have a contingency day in your itinerary.
+Yes, it is wise to have a contingency day on your Everest Base Camp itinerary.
 It will help you in case of flight delays or any unforeseen circumstances like unpredictable weather.

 Can you trek to the Everest Base Camp on your own?

 Yes, you can trek to the Everest Base Camp on your own if you know all the information about Nepal and trekking in the Everest region.
 However, we do not recommend trekking solo for Everest Base Camp, as it might invite certain risks as it’s a high altitude trek and incorporates altitude sickness and other mountain risks.